 As Blithe Hollow prepares to celebrate the 300-year anniversary of their town witch’s execution, Norman begins to see strange things that no one else can, but not the usual ethereal floaters.
-This is stranger than usual: Walls burn away and he flashes back to puritan days where witch trial fanatics hunt him in the night and put him up for judgment, and he sees this all from the perspective of their local witch specter (Jodelle Ferland).
+This is stranger than usual: Walls burn away, and he flashes back to puritan days when witch trial fanatics hunt him in the night and put him up for judgment, and he sees this all from the perspective of their local witch specter (Jodelle Ferland).
 Prenderghast arrives and warns Norman that only someone with their ability can save the town from the witch’s curse, which promises to bring the dead back to life in revenge.
 And so Norman heads out into the dark woods alone to stop the curse, but he inadvertently unleashes a horde of living corpses from the bodies of the colonists who originally executed the resident witch.
-To Norman’s rescue are his cell phone obsessed sister (Anna Kendrick), his chubby friend Neil (Tucker Albrizzi), and Neil’s dim-witted jock brother (Casey Affleck)—hapless all as how to stop the witch from haunting their little town.
+To Norman’s rescue are his cell phone-obsessed sister (Anna Kendrick), his chubby friend Neil (Tucker Albrizzi), and Neil’s dim-witted jock brother (Casey Affleck)—hapless all as how to stop the witch from haunting their little town.

 Witch curses, flesh-eating zombies, and floating wraiths hardly seem like kid’s stuff, and ParaNorman takes the material to surprising extremes, while the film always manages to be good-natured.
 There’s no blood or violence that will raise eyebrows, but the horror and supernatural atmosphere may be too much for easily frightened kiddies.
-On the plus side, as the story unfolds there’s a positive message about the dangers of bullying; both Norman and the witch are and were singled out for being different, and the theme cements nicely by the finish.
+On the plus side, as the story unfolds, there’s a positive message about the dangers of bullying; both Norman and the witch are and were singled out for being different, and the theme cements nicely by the finish.
 Whereas so many children’s movies tack on some lame commentary as an excuse to purvey the movie’s bright colors and overpriced 3-D effects, this one has a strong narrative pull that will leave audiences feeling like their time wasn’t wasted on animated fluff.

 Speaking of 3-D, ParaNorman belongs on a short list of productions that are worth the surcharge.
-Stop-motion animation remains the ideal format for the device, and the only type of film for which I gladly lay down a few extra dollars.
-Every moment pops and recedes the way it should, because what the filmmakers have done here is made a living sculpture.
+Stop-motion animation remains the ideal format for this device, and the only type of film for which I gladly lay down a few extra dollars.
+Every moment pops and recedes the way it should because what the filmmakers have done here is made a living sculpture.
 Clever angles and crisp lensing by Tristan Oliver enhance the effect further, as does his successful use of a dizzying dolly zoom.
-Production designer Nelson Lowry (Fantastic Mr. Fox) lends a careful attention to detail with his angular shapes and autumnal color design.
+Production designer Nelson Lowry (Fantastic Mr. Fox) lends careful attention to detail with his angular shapes and autumnal color design.
 Everywhere there are dead leaves and fingerlike branches on bare trees, and yet the prominent earth tones, pumpkin oranges, schlock pinks, and ectoplasmic greens set this film apart to avoid any close comparisons with Tim Burton fare.